aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

 This user-defined function allows composing multiple classnames into a larger structure, for example: concatenated classname, or classnames object.
 Together with composing the classnames, the function can also add prefixes and suffixes, of which you need to inform Typique with the brand types `Prefixed` and `Suffixed`.

-The config is a regex, so you can have multiple composing functions:
+The config is a regexp, so you can have multiple composing functions:

 **tsconfig.json:**